skiffos/SkiffOS/README.md

  - **Reliable**: read-only minimal in-RAM host system boots reliably every time.
  - **Reproducible**: offline and deterministic builds for reproducible behavior.

-SkiffOS adds a configuration layering system to the [Buildroot] cross-compiler, which makes it easy to re-target applications to new hardware.
-Layers are merged together as specified in the `SKIFF_CONFIG` comma-separated environment variable.
-As a basic example: `SKIFF_CONFIG=pi/4,core/gentoo` starts Gentoo on a Raspberry Pi 4 in a Docker container.
+SkiffOS adds a configuration package system to the [Buildroot] cross-compiler, which makes it easy to re-target applications to new hardware.
+Packages are merged together as specified in the `SKIFF_CONFIG` comma-separated environment variable.
+For example: `SKIFF_CONFIG=pi/4,core/gentoo` will run Gentoo on a Raspberry Pi 4.

-The default configuration produces a minimal (~100Mb) in-RAM host OS with SSH and network connectivity, and includes a comprehensive set of debug tools.
-The host OS can be easily remotely updated with the push_image script, using rsync.

-The "skiff/core" layer enables Docker ("apps/docker") and a default environment based on Ubuntu with a full graphical desktop environment.
-Others including "core/gentoo" and "core/dietpi" are available.

 Most Linux devices have a unique set of requirements for kernel, firmware, and hardware support packages.
 The SkiffOS host OS separates hardware-specific